openreferral/specification/docs/hsds/api_reference.md

 ## Endpoint details

 This section contains details of each API endpoint.
-Each section presents an endpoint defined by the API and presents a technical reference for that endpoint including query parameters, status codes, and compliance rules for HSDS and Open Referral UK.
+Each section presents an endpoint defined by the API and presents a technical reference for that endpoint including query parameters, status codes, and compliance rules for HSDS.

 ### The `/` endpoint